About Us

 • Bachelor’s degree with significant coursework in early childhood education.

-• Minimum of three years of experience in early childhood education.
+• Three to five years of experience in early childhood education

 • Demonstrated commitment to ongoing professional development.